Stock Highlights on Sibanye Gold Limited American D (SBGL)

 For Sibanye Gold Limited American D (NYSE:SBGL) out of the analyst recommendations 0 analysts recommend stock a Buy, 0 rate the stock Outperform, 1 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Sibanye Gold Limited American D (NYSE:SBGL) has a market capitalization of $1.66 Billion and its number of outstanding shares are 588.28 Million.
-During previous trade 2.76 Million shares of Sibanye Gold Limited American D (NYSE:SBGL) exchanged hands whereas on average almost 3.98 Million shares
+Shares of Sibanye Gold Limited American D (NYSE:SBGL) has a market capitalization of $1.71 Billion and its number of outstanding shares are 588.28 Million.
+During previous trade 3.13 Million shares of Sibanye Gold Limited American D (NYSE:SBGL) exchanged hands whereas on average almost 3.97 Million shares has been traded.